eeriemyxi/lua-hello/README.md

 # Hello from Lua
-This repository aims to be a plain and simple example for building self-contained amd64 binaries of lua scripts for Linux and Windows.
+This repository aims to be a plain and simple example for building self-contained `amd64` (64-bit) binaries of Lua scripts for Linux and Windows.
 No support for MacOS because all the instructions I found online were very complicated and unreliable.